vvscode/docs/README.md

 Fetches up-to-date contents from Readme via their public API in a local folder.
-This command will create or update local `.md` files that represent the current content in Readme, organized in directories that represent the category/page hierarchy in Readme.
+This command will create or update local `.md` files that represent the current content in Readme, organized in directories that mimic the category/page hierarchy stored in Readme.

 **Usage examples**